 Liver exposure to bacterial endotoxins, mainly lipopolysaccharide (LPS) and unmethylated DNA sequences, trigger an inflammatory reaction that affects the course of some hepatic disorders (6).
 Measuring levels of LPS is an indicator of toxicity.

 Signs of Liver Inflammation include elevated liver enzymes and elevated C-reactive protein.

 Research has shown that intestinal microbiota was altered significantly in the progression of liver disease due to exposure to bacterial lipopolysaccharides (LPS) (4,5).

 Can probiotics protect organs outside of the gut?

 The microbial communities that reside in the human gut and their impact on human health and disease are one of the most exciting and promising areas of research today (10).
-Probiotic use significantly reduces the risk of hospitalization, related primarily to the development of fewer complications and episodes of hepatic encephalopathy in individuals with cirrhosis (9).
+Probiotic supplement use significantly reduces the risk of hospitalization, related primarily to the development of fewer complications and episodes of hepatic encephalopathy in individuals with cirrhosis (9).

 There is increasing evidence for a correlation between intestinal microbiota, bacterial translocation and hepatic steatosis.
 Intestinal microbiota affects nutrient absorption and energy homeostasis.
 Altered intestinal permeability favors the passage of bacteria derived products into the systemic circulation, causing a systemic inflammatory state (6).
 Therefore a balanced microbiome can reduce inflammation which is the root of many disease states.